The role of HR with regard to California’s overtime payment laws is to meet the following broad objectives:

 As we have explained, the IWC has used the phrase “suffer or permit” in wage orders to define the employment relation since 1916, borrowing the phrase from the common, well-understood wording of contemporary child labor laws. . . .
 Not until 1938 did Congress enact the FLSA, defining the term “employ” with similar language . . . and not until 1961 did the United States Supreme Court engraft onto the language of the FLSA the nonstatutory “economic reality” test for employment.2

-Under federal law, several categories of workers are generally exempt from the wage-and-hour laws:
+Under federal law, several categories of workers may be eligible for an exemption from certain provisions of wage-and-hour laws, including:

 - Certain professionals.